janoside/bitcoin-resources/environment-setup.md

     cd electrum-personal-server
     cp config.ini_sample config.ini

 Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
 Master public keys for an Electrum wallet can be found in the Electrum client menu `Wallet -> Information`.
+Multisig (M-of-N) wallets should be entered in the form `M xpub1... xpub2... ... xpubN...`.

     wallet1 = xpub...
     wallet2 = xpub...
+    wallet3 = 2 xpub1... xpub2...

 Install (`wheel` prerequisite package installed first):